ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

 Unsupported methods
 --------------------

-While most script commands are available, there are a few categories of commands that are not available for use in the Python API.
-For example, certain reserved keywords (such as “c” for the speed of light) are unavailable in Python.
+While most script commands are available, there are a few categories of commands that aren't available for use in PyLumerical.
+For example, certain reserved keywords, such as “c” for the speed of light, are unavailable in Python.
-If you requires access to these variables, it is best to either define them in Python, or to use the :py:meth:`ansys.lumerical.core.FDTD.eval` method.
+If you requires access to these variables, it's best to either define them in Python, or to use the :meth:`ansys.lumerical.core.FDTD.eval` method.
-However, if the :py:meth:`ansys.lumerical.core.FDTD.eval` method is used, you should be mindful that the variables in the Python and Lumerical scripting environments are not automatically shared.
+However, if the :meth:`ansys.lumerical.core.FDTD.eval` method is used, you should be mindful that the variables in the Python and Lumerical scripting environments are not automatically shared.

 .. note::

-    The :py:meth:`ansys.lumerical.core.FDTD.eval` is common to all products, and is available as :py:meth:`ansys.lumerical.core.MODE.eval`, :py:meth:`ansys.lumerical.core.DEVICE.eval`, and :py:meth:`ansys.lumerical.core.INTERCONNECT.eval`.
+    The :meth:`ansys.lumerical.core.FDTD.eval` method is common to all products, and is available as :meth:`ansys.lumerical.core.MODE.eval`, :meth:`ansys.lumerical.core.DEVICE.eval`, and :meth:`ansys.lumerical.core.INTERCONNECT.eval`.

 **Operators**

-Script operators that are used in the Lumerical Scripting Language cannot be overloaded and used “as-is” using the same syntax in Python, therefore, they are not available, and you should use alternatives in Python.
+PyLumerical doesn't overload script operators in the Lumerical Scripting Language, and you can't use them “as-is” in Python.
+Use alternatives in Python.
 The unavailable operators include:

+.. vale off

 * Algebraic–For example,  `*`_ , `/`_ , `+`_ , `-`_ , `^`_

-* Logical–For example,  `>=`_ , `<`_ , `>`_ , `&`_ , `and`_ , `|`_ , `or`_ , `!`_ , `~`_
+* Logical–For example,  `>=`_ , `<`_ , `>`_ , `&`_ , `and`_ , `\|`_ , `or`_ , `!`_ , `~`_

-* The  ? (print, display) operator used to screen and query available results
+* The  `? (print, display)`_ operator used to screen and query available results

+.. vale on

 .. _*: https://optics.ansys.com/hc/en-us/articles/360034930833